 Make it Personal

-Do you remember my StoryHearts ebook?
 If you’ve been a part a follower of More to Be since the beginning, you might remember one of my first resources, StoryHearts: Embracing the Handwriting of God.
-It was a downloadable devotional inviting you to consider the story God might be writing through your life, as I shared one in which God was writing through mine.
+It was a downloadable devotional inviting you to consider the story God might be writing through your life, as I shared the story God was writing through mine.
 Sounds like a neat resource, right?
 So why isn’t it available?

 Sometimes, it feels as though the story God is writing on our hearts has come to an end, but really, it’s just a pause marked by a divinely placed comma.